rohitkhera/cf_fips_rand/README.md

 Target: x86_64-apple-darwin16.5.0
 Thread model: posix

 Owing to limitations in the underlying OpenSSL libraries, this code is not thread safe

+The following toplevel make targets are defined

+a) make - builds shlibs, cfprng_fips_rand & cfprng_nist_rand
+           programs, java jni wrapper classes and jni .so

+b) make cfprng_fips_rand_static - builds cfprng_fips_rand_static
+  statically linked to cfprng_fips_rand functionality

+c) make cfprng_nist_rand_pic - builds cfprng_nist_rand
+    and associated shlib, java jni wrapper classes and jni .so

 Instructions:

-1) Change compiler and relavant path / include variables in the Makefile to point to your OpenSSL install
+1) Change compiler (cc, javac) and relavant path / include variables in the Makefile to point to your OpenSSL install, java intall and jni header files

-2) If you have compiled and installed the  OpenSSL FIPS module installed, type make in the toplevel dir
+2) If you have the OpenSSL FIPS module compiled use target (a) above to build the shlibls, programs, java classes and jni shlib

+3) If you just wish to compile the statically linked fips program use target (a) above (requires that you compile / install OpenSSL FIPS module

-3) If you just have OpenSSL installed, but have not compiled the FIPS module, type make nist_target
+4) If you just have OpenSSL installed, but have not compiled the FIPS module, use build target (b) above

-4) This builds two shared libs encapsulating OpenSSL RAND methods, one in FIPS mode and the other without FIPS mode, as well as two test programs

-5) Depending on inclusion or lack of a FIPS build, you can run the test programs (i) ./cfprng_nist_rand and / or (ii) ./cfprng_fips_rand
+5) The following run targets are defined (requires setting LD_LIBRARY_PATH and java.library.path)

+run1:
+	./cfprng_fips_rand
+	./cfprng_nist_rand

+run2:
+	./cfprng_fips_rand_static

+run3:
+	./cfprng_nist_rand

+run4:
+	java -Djava.library.path=$(JAVA_LIB_PATH) CfprngRand